scenarioo/scenarioo-format/format.md

 #### Rules

 * A folder in the *documentation root* is a *branch folder* if and only if it also contains a valid `branch.json` file.
-* The folder name of a *branch folder* must be the URL encoded version of the `name` value in the `branch.json`.
-If this is not the case, the folder is not considered a valid *branch folder*.
+* The folder name of a *branch folder* must be the same as the field `ìd` inside the `branch.json`.
+Libraries will calculate the `id` field and therefore also the name of the directory from the `name` field by replacing special characters.
 * It is allowed to have other folders that are not *branch folders* in the *documentation root*.
 They are ignored by Scenarioo.

 #### Fields